What makes quality practice for golf?

-Bill Walsh called it ‘contingency practice,’ and you see it in all sports now.
+Famous American Football coach Bill Walsh, called quality practice ‘contingency practice,’ and you see it in all sports now.
 What he did was anticipate every possible situation that could arise in a real game, and then practice it.

 For example, the 49ers would pretend they had the ball on the opponent’s ten-yard line with just a few seconds left and were six behind.
 They’d choose a play, and the team would practice it until they had it down.
 They’d practice two-minute drills on defense and offense.
 They prepared for every situation they could think of, so they would give themselves every chance to win.
 Golfers must do the same.

-Practice hitting out of bad lies and good lies and sand traps and rough and hitting fades and draws.
+Practice hitting out of bad lies, good lies, plugged lies in sand traps, deep rough and hitting fades and draws.

 Imagine yourself in tournament situations-maybe you are two behind with four to play or one up with one to play.
 What shots will you hit?
 What if you are on the 18th hole tied for the lead and you land in a bad lie?
 Will you be prepared mentally to hit that shot?
 If your contingency practice is complete, you will be.